 Diaphragmatic hernia repair - congenital

-Diaphragmatic hernia repair is surgery to correct an opening or tear in a baby's diaphragm.
+Diaphragmatic hernia repair is surgery to correct an opening or space in a baby's diaphragm.
 This opening is called a hernia.
-It is a rare type of birth defect.
+It is a rare type of birth defect. ("Congenital" refers to its being present at birth.)

 The diaphragm is a muscle.
 It is important for breathing.
 It separates the chest cavity (where your heart and lungs are) from the belly area.